openmrv/MRV/Formatted/Modules_2/coded.md

 ## 2 Learning Objectives

-At the end of this module, you will be able to:
+At the end of this tutorial, you will be able to:

 *   Identify common drivers of forest degradation in moderate-to-high resolution satellite imagery
 *   Perform spectral mixture analysis with optical imagery and calculate the Normalized Difference Fraction Index (NDFI)